Opioid Health Home Services

 You may be eligible for the Opioid Health Home if you have Medicaid, Healthy Michigan Plan or MI CHILD and you live in Lenawee, Livingston Monroe or Washtenaw County.*

 *You may also opt-out from OHH (disenroll) at any time in the future, with no impact on your Medicaid services.

-Medicaid recipients with an Opioid Use Disorder Diagnosis
+Individuals with an Opioid Use Disorder Diagnosis

-Residents within Lenawee, Livingston, Monroe, and Washtenaw Counties
+Residents within Lenawee, Livingston, Monroe, and Washtenaw counties

 What is the Opioid Health Home Handbook?

 The Opioid Health Home (OHH) Handbook was created by the Michigan Department of Health and Human Services (MDHHS) Behavioral Health and Developmental Disabilities Administration.
 It is a LIVING document, meaning that it may be updated at any time and that the current version is only a draft.
 The document was created to help providers navigate Medicaid policy and billing guidance who participate in Michigan’s OHH program.

 For more information on Michigan Opioid Health Homes, please visit: